GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 It is **physically defined**, rooted in thermodynamics, and tied directly to robotic labor.

 The subjective market value that humans place on it may change with time, but the *physical definition* of the RoboTorq may not.
-The RoboTorq is the first **physics-based unit of economic value**.
+The RoboTorq is the first functionally defined **physics-based unit of economic value**.

+In fact, they already exist; it's just that nobody has started tracking them yet because they hadn't been discovered until recently.

 ---